k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 * ```class``` - plugin's Java class
 * ```active``` - whether the plugin is included in the execution ('true') or not ('false')
 * ```threshold``` - the score above which the plugin result impacts the Catalog
-  * For example: the threshold is 0.4 and the plugin's rule receives a calculated score of 0.4 or below.
+  * For example, the threshold is 0.4 and the plugin's rule receives a calculated score of 0.4 or below.
 This rule has no impact on the Catalog.
-  * To enable the Catalog to show more results, update the threshold to a lower number lower.
+  * To enable the Catalog to show more results, update the threshold to a lower number.
 To show less results, update the threshold to a higher number.
   * Some plugins don't
 * ```monitorDesc``` - the description displayed per each plugin in the Execution Progress area of the Catalog Monitor, under the number.
   * For example, "Classification PII Marker" shows the number of found PII Fields, thus this plugin's monitor description is "PII Fields".
-* ```inputParameters``` - is a key/value map of additional input parameters, which are different per each plugin.
+* ```inputParameters``` - is a key/value map of additional input parameters that are different per each plugin.

 The K2view Discovery solution includes a constantly growing list of built-in plugins.